Sim2739/Deepfake-Detector/README.md

 # Deepfake Detection Project

 This project is a deepfake image detection tool that uses a pretrained model to classify real vs. AI-generated images.
-The model weights are hosted externally due to file size and are downloaded automatically.
+The model weights are hosted externally due to file size and can be downloaded using the script provided in the download_model file.